Living With Childlike Faith

 - Let go of perfection

-A Beautiful Reminder About the Heart of a Child
+A Simple Reminder About the Heart of a Child

 A Sound Mind Challenge